bigmlcom/python/README.rst

 .. code-block:: python

     >>> api.pprint(prediction)
-    species for {"sepal width": 2.5, "sepal length": 5} is Iris-virginica
+    species for {"sepal width": 2.5, "sepal length": 5} is Iris-setosa

 The ``iris`` dataset has a small number of instances, and usually will be instantly created, so the ``api.create_`` calls will probably return the